FedericoBotta/ModularityDensity/README.md

 community_detection_via_modularity_density_maximisation(double * values_modularity_density, int iteration)

-where values_modularity_density is a pointer to an array that stores the detected values of modularity density, which are then available for further analysis if needed; iteration is simply the indexÂ of the current iteration of the algorithm.
+where values_modularity_density is a pointer to an array that stores the detected values of modularity density, which are then available for further analysis if needed; iteration is simply the index of the current iteration of the algorithm.
 In the available code, the value of modularity density and the partition detected are saved to file at each iteration invoking the function write_to_file(iteration) at the bottom of the code in ParallelisedOptimisedModDens.c.

-At the end of the algorithm, the memory is automatically cleaned with the function free_memory() invokedÂ at the bottom of the code in ParallelisedOptimisedModDens.c.
+At the end of the algorithm, the memory is automatically cleaned with the function free_memory() invoked at the bottom of the code in ParallelisedOptimisedModDens.c.

 In the available code, there is a simple proof of concept that uses the Dolphin network dataset (D. Lusseau, K. Schneider, O. J. Boisseau, P. Haase, E. Slooten, and S. M. Dawson, Behavioral Ecology and Sociobiology 54, 396-405, 2003).
 This network has 62 nodes.